By African Unity Life

 Ferreira believes this is a very exciting development in South Africa, as it will hopefully result in more providers being regulated, offering protection to low-income earners and aiding them in managing their own risk.

 Financial literacy, another vital consumer protection mechanism, is also addressed by the Twin Peaks Bill.
 In addition to ensuring the fair treatment of financial customers and upholding the integrity of the financial system, the FSCA is charged with promoting financial capability and literacy, which includes offering financial education programmes.
-This means that customers will be armed with the information and understanding they need to look after their financial security by selecting the right products and managing their own risk.
+This means that customers will be armed with the information and understanding they need to look after their financial security by selecting the right financial and insurance products and managing their own risk.

 Although the benefits to the consumer are obvious, the Act has still received criticism, with many saying that the Act is unnecessary and may end up costing customers more.